rasifr/spock/docs/FAQ.md

 # Frequently Asked Questions

-### The column filter
+### Using a column filter

-* What happens if we column filter on a table with OIDS?
-Can we filter on xmin?
+* What happens if I set up a column filter on a table with OIDS?
+Can I filter on xmin?
  - For a table with OIDs, column filter works fine.
-No, we cannot filter system columns like oid, xmin.
+No, we cannot filter on system columns like oid or xmin.

 * What happens if a column being filtered on is dropped?
- - Currently in spock replication, even primary key can be dropped at provider.
+ - Currently in spock replication, you can drop even a primary key on the provider.
-If a column being filtered on is dropped, at provider it is removed from the column filter too.
-This can be seen using `spock.repset_show_table()`.
+If a column being filtered on is dropped on the provider, it is removed from the column filter too.
+Use `spock.repset_show_table()` to confirm this behavior.
- Columns at subscriber remain as is, which is correct and expected.
-At subscriber, in this state INSERTs replicate, but UPDATEs and DELETEs do not.
+ Columns on each subscriber remain as defined, which is correct and expected.
+In this state, the subscriber replicates INSERTs, but does not replicate UPDATEs and DELETEs.

-* What happens if we add a column, does that automatically get included?
+* If we add a column, does it automatically get included?
- - If a column is added at provider, it does not automatically get added to the column filter.
+ - If you add a column to the provider, it is not automatically added to the column filter.

 ### The row filter